-While students match words to pictures, they also learn how these words are used in different situations involving food for building functional literacy skills.
+While students are still matching words to pictures, they also are learning how these words are used in different situations involving food for building functional literacy skills.

 In addition to the interactive component of the books to keep students engaged, you also can use the books to discuss background knowledge (e.g., have you been on a picnic?
 What did you eat at the picnic?; or “What did we buy yesterday at the grocery store?”
 “Do you like pancakes for breakfast?”).
 By expanding the discussion of the food words, we make it more likely that they have real meaning for the student.